MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 balances with negative values, and therefore this is a good fit for a complete check of receivable accounts going possibly negative.

-`payableOpt` is an optional field with values that configure the customized search for payable.
+`payableOpt` is an optional field with values that configure the customized search for payables.
 It holds four numbers that define two ranges of balance and age used as the scope of the search.

-`receivableOpt` is an optional field with values that configure the customized search for receivable.
+`receivableOpt` is an optional field with values that configure the customized search for receivables.
 It holds four numbers that define two ranges of balance and age used as the scope of the search.

-Both `payableOpt` and `receivableOpt` are superior structures containing four subfields.
-There is a number in each of these subfields that represents the end point of either the range of balance or age.
-Regarding names of the subfields, both structures are identical.
+Both `payableOpt` and `receivableOpt` are complex structures containing four subfields.
+There is a number in each of these subfields that represents the end point of the range of either balance or age.
+Regarding the names of the subfields, both structures are identical.
 The only difference lies in the values that the balance parameters can take on.
 While receivables are valid between -9223372036854775808 and 9223372036854775807, payables only between 0 and 9223372036854775807.

 `minAgeS` is measured in seconds before the present time and sets a time constraint for the accounts we will be